ngxirc/ngx-conf/README.rst

 Authors
 -------

-This application and manual page was written by Michael Lustfield <michael@lustfield.net>.
+The ngx-conf tool and manual page were written by Michael Lustfield <michael@lustfield.net>.